-In 2001, Merck & Co., Inc. (Kenilworth, NJ, USA), which operates as MSD outside of the U.S. and Canada, established a Privacy Office to develop and oversee a global privacy program for our operations around the world.
+In 2001, Merck & Co., Inc. (Rahway, NJ, USA), which operates as MSD outside of the U.S. and Canada, established a Privacy Office to develop and oversee a global privacy program for our operations around the world.
 Our program is based on four privacy values that provide the foundation for responsible engagement, interactions and use of information about people:

 - respect for individual privacy expectations,

 - compliance with the letter and spirit of privacy and data protection laws around the world.

 Our privacy program is built on a platform of organizational accountability for privacy, stewardship of the data we use to operate our business, consistent global privacy practices and standards that carry on our tradition of upholding high ethical standards across our business practices, and ongoing oversight to ensure that we continue to respond to changes in privacy expectations as technology and our business continue to evolve.
 For more information about our program, please see the global privacy program section of our corporate responsibility report.

 Since we believe that trust is a core privacy value and essential to our corporate mission to discover, develop and provide innovative products and services that save and improve lives around the world, our global privacy program strategy is centered on two primary goals that aim to drive trust in how we engage with people and how we access, use and transfer information about people around the world:

 Consistent Global Standards

 Since we established our global privacy program in 2001, we have worked to implement and uphold consistent global privacy standards to provide assurance for how we manage our privacy and data protection obligations across countries and regions and to support our certifications under the following privacy frameworks recognized by regulators:

 - APEC Cross Border Privacy Rules (2013)

 - US-EU Privacy Shield (2016)